opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

 **Introduction**

 1       This is a supplemental judgement on costs for Suit No 732 of 2012 (“S 732/2012”).
 After the hearing which lasted about 17 days over three tranches and having considered the matter, I dismissed the Plaintiffs’ claim in S 732/2012 entirely on 16 October 2013 with brief reasons (“the brief GD”).
-The Plaintiffs appealed and I have issued my grounds of decision dated 10 January 2014 (see _Goh Eileen née Chia and another v Goh Mei Ling Yvonne and another_ [2014] SGHC 3 (“the GD”)).
+The Plaintiffs appealed and I have issued my grounds of decision dated 10 January 2014 (see _Goh Eileen née Chia and another v Goh Mei Ling Yvonne and another_ <span class="citation">[2014] SGHC 3</span> (“the GD”)).
 At [75] of the GD, I indicated that I would hear the parties on the issue of costs.
 I directed that if the Defendants are inclined to seek an order for costs against Goh Wai Mun Eric (“Eric”), Wee Phui Leong Penelope (“Penny”) and/or Goh Evan Wyming (“Evan”), they should serve a copy of the brief oral GD on them, and give them notice of the date fixed for the parties to be heard on costs.

 2       On 22 April 2014, the counsel for the parties (including Eric and Penny (collectively known as the “Non-Parties”)) appeared before me to submit on the issue of costs.
 It would appear that the Defendants had not sought to recover costs from Evan because I had earlier found that Evan was the